divarvel/blog/posts/2018-12-27-a-tale-of-servant-clients.md

 tags: haskell, servant, fretlink
 ---

+## This blog post is about an outdated servant version

+Please have a look a this [updated post](../posts/2019-09-10-a-new-tale-of-servant-clients.html) instead

 At Fretlink, we use [Servant](https://haskell-servant.readthedocs.io/en/stable/) *a lot*.
 All of our haskell webservices are written using servant-server,